-By TERRANCE WILLS.
-Gazatta Ottana, Ruman
+By TERRANCE WILLS Gazatta Ottorea Russeu

-OTTAWA -- The Programme Contervathe government will have a bloody fight on as hands from organized labor in trying to reach a free-trade deal with the United Sintes, a jubor lauter warned yesterday.
+OTTAWA - The Progressive Contents over government will have a bloody fight on as hands from erganned labor to trying to reach a free-trade deal with the United States, is labor lauder warned restorday.

-Jones Suchases, president of the Cana-tion Paperworkers Down and a vice-presdent of the Chaidian Labor Congress (CLC). und a mational forest conference
+Jennes Suckenes, president of the Cana-dian Paperworkers Usen and a vice-presdont of the Chardian Labor Orograms (CLC). sald a national lorest conference trade deal plan & macs demonstration on Parlament Hall a week from today.

-"The government has not been given a Bundase from the people of Casada to pet in preparely our cultural and second way of lute.
-The blood will be on their bands, and there will be blood the way they are LOUDE."
+The government has not been given a Sundate from the people of Canada to get to peoperdy our cultural and second way of life.
+The blood will be on their bands, and there will be blood the way they are LOUIS "

-The CLC and other opposites of a freetraile deal plan & man demonstration on Parlasment Hall a week from today.

-Trade Manuter Jacust Kolleber was an stage a few feet frem Buchanas as the labor leader used the warman, while Prime Munster Brass Mulraney had just ledt.
-In his remarks, the PM made clear that a trade deal with the U.S. remains one of his government's bishest eractions.
-"In a world of increasing trade duringtings and protectionism, we are looking first to our closest ally and neighbor to secure our markets and explore new suppr-Constant," Malesney and The too U.S. trade official on Canadian istury, who also addressed the conference. replaced that the U.S. administration is just as keen to peach a julateral trade Malvancy noverments
+Trade Mouser James Kelleher was an Stage a few feet from Buchanas as the labor leader usued the warmer, while Prime Muniter Brase Mulroney had just ledt.

+In his remarks, the PM made clear that a trade deal with the U.S. remains one of his government's blebest operines.

+"In a world of increasing trade durantiess and protectionism, we are looking first to our closest ally and neighbor to secure our markets and explore new suppl-Cupito," Malroney sud.

+The too U.S. trade official on Canadian seems, who also addressed the conference. replied that the U.S. admenutration is just

+Mahaney poversional.
-Boll Marina, deputy assistant U.S. trade Land by the Canadian Permity Americation

-"We are firmly committed to these acrelations and hostone has another for this preposal rais in its settoord intuber experts to the U.S. as a processition, Several U.S. senatory have complained that Canada has grables representative, told the conference argan- | too big a share of the U.S. marinet - about a third - forcing many U.S. mills to close.
+Both Marina, deputy assistant U.S. trade representative, told the conference organ | too bige share of the U.S. market - about a ised by the Canadian Ferentry Association L

+"We are firmly committed to these norotations and regular the prime relation for this proposal

-"I behove we have a lasteria opportunety here, as almost once ma lijetune meertabily, to try to construct a trading relamonship between the two largest trading countries in the world that will benefit generalises to come in hole countries and he as example to the pail of the world."
+"I behove we have a lesterar appartunly here, an almost once on a lijetume opporissaily, to try to construct a trading relamenting between the two largest trading countries in the world that will benefit proerations to come in hoth countries and he as example to the rout of the world."

-Marith producted Gast Congress will gree sporoval Gas month for a "chest lamoth of the talks, mesong Canada will not have to
+Martin producted that Congress will give approval that month for a "cheet launch" of the take, mesong Canada will not have to